Uses and Health Benefits of Sweetsop or Sugar Apple Fruit Trees

-The leaves have oil that are rich in sesquiterpenes and terpenes, used in fragrances to give a woody spicy smell.
+The leaves have oil that is rich in sesquiterpenes and terpenes, used in fragrances to give a woody spicy smell.
 It is also bitter in taste and used to treat fever, cough, head lice, intestinal worms, ulcers, eczema and to lower blood uric acid level.

 From Sugar Apple Tree Bark

 The bark contains borneol, camphor, and flavonoids, and act as a good astringent and tonic for diarrhea, wounds, and dysentery.

 Young Sugar Apple Fruit

 The young unripe sweetsop fruit contains tannins and used for the treatment of indigestion and diarrhea.

 Sugar Apple Fruit Seeds

 The seed contains acetogenins and used to rid head lice, fleas, and insects.

 Benefits of Sweetsop or Sugar Apple - From its Vitamin Content

 Sugar Apple is also rich in vitamins and minerals; known to help ailments such as:

 The high Vitamin C content and the potent antioxidants will fight the free radicals to help prevent asthma.

 High Blood Pressure

 The rich potassium level will regulate your blood pressure by controlling the sodium in the body, hence keeping the blood pressure under control.

 It is also rich in Vitamin B3 or niacin, an effective agent to increase the good cholesterol in the body.

 Copper, the trace element that is crucial for thyroid hormone, is high in sugar apple to make it effective for thyroid control.

-In pregnancy, low folate level can results in premature babies and birth defects.
+In pregnancy, low folate levels can result in premature babies and birth defects.
 It can also result in spinal cord defects or brain defects.
 Sugar apple has a good amount of folate, one of the B vitamins.

-Sugar apple which is rich in copper will form hemoglobin in the body, which is essential for pregnant women.
+Sugar apple which is rich in copper will form hemoglobin in the body - this is essential for pregnant women.